ThoughtWorksInc/Binding.scala/README.md

 ### Precise data-binding

-ReactJS requires users provide a `render` function for each component.
+ReactJS requires users to provide a `render` function for each component.
 The `render` function should map `props` and `state` to a ReactJS's virtual DOM, then ReactJS framework creates a DOM with the same structure as the virtual DOM.

 When `state` changes, ReactJS framework invokes `render` function to get a new virtual DOM.
 Unfortunately, ReactJS framework does not precisely know what the `state` changing is.
-ReactJS framework has to compare the new virtual DOM and the original virtual DOM, and guesses the changeset between the two virtual DOM, then apply the guessed changeset to the real DOM as well.
+ReactJS framework has to compare the new virtual DOM and the original virtual DOM, and guess the changeset between the two virtual DOM, then apply the guessed changeset to the real DOM as well.

-For example, after you prepended a table row, say, `<tr>`, into an existing `<tbody>` in a `<table>`, ReactJS may think you changed the content of the every existing `<tr>`s of the `<tbody>`, and appended another `<tr>` at the tail of the `<tbody>`.
+For example, after you prepend a table row `<tr>` into an existing `<tbody>` in a `<table>`, ReactJS may think you also changed the content of every existing `<tr>` of the `<tbody>`.

-The reason is that the `render` function for ReactJS does not describe the relationship between `state` and DOM.
+The reason for this is that the `render` function for ReactJS does not describe the relationship between `state` and DOM.
 Instead, it describes the process to create a virtual DOM.
 As a result, the `render` function does not provide any information about the purpose of the `state` changing, although a data-binding framework should need the information.

 Unlike ReactJS, a Binding.scala `@dom` method is NOT a regular function.
 It is a template that describes the relationship between data source and the DOM.
-When partial of the data source changed, the Binding.scala framework understands the exact partial DOM corresponding to the partial data.
-Then, Binding.scala only re-evaluates partial of the `@dom` method to update the partial DOM.
+When part of the data source changes, Binding.scala knows about the exact corresponding partial DOM affected by the change, thus only re-evaluating that part of the `@dom` method to reflect the change in the DOM.

 With the help of the ability of precise data-binding provided by Binding.scala, you can get rid of concepts for hinting ReactJS's guessing algorithm,